|Contact Information for Financial Aid|

 Undergraduate Credit Limitations: Due to the limitations on funding, general scholarships are available for the next full academic year to eligible students who have attempted less than 111 credits at the end of each spring semester.
 Students who will have attempted 111 - 130 credits at the end of the spring semester are only eligible for the fall portion of their award.
 Students who have attempted 131 credits or more or who are attempting a second baccalaureate degree are not eligible for general scholarships.
 Annual scholarships awarded by departments or colleges are limited to students who have attempted less than 166 credits at the end of the spring semester prior to the award.
 First baccalaureate students who will have attempted 166-179 credits at the end of the spring semester are eligible for fall only awards.
 Effective Fall 2014, second baccalaureate students are eligible for departmental awards (with attempted credit limits noted above applied to those units attempted after the first degree was earned).

-Graduate Credit Limitations: Scholarships are limited to students who have attempted less than 70 graduate level credits for Masters candidates and 140 graduate level credits for Ph.D. candidates.
-There is a maximum credit limit of 24 thesis and 24 dissertation credits for scholarship awards.
+Graduate Credit Limitations: Beginning Fall 2014, scholarships are limited to students who have attempted less than 45 graduate level credits for Masters candidates and 108 graduate level credits for Ph.D. candidates.
+There is a maximum credit limit of 12 thesis and 36 dissertation credits for scholarship awards.
+For 2013-14 scholarships the maximum credits attempted for Masters candidates is 70, terminal degree Masters candidates is 90 (MFA only) and PhD is 140 credits.

 Dual Enrollment: Certain majors at the University of Nevada, Reno require coursework that is not taught on this campus.
 Students in these majors who will be part time at the university because they are taking these courses at another campus must submit a dual enrollment agreement to the Scholarship Office before their scholarship funds can be released.
 A new agreement must be submitted for each term the student will be dually enrolled.
 Agreements will be approved only for coursework that is not offered on this campus.